Unity-Technologies/com.unity.formats.fbx/com.unity.formats.fbx/Documentation~/api_index.md

 As a developer, you have access to the FBX Exporter from C# scripting.
 You can use the basic API by providing a single GameObject or a list of GameObjects.

+## Managing export settings

-In order to use custom export settings, you can create and pass an instance of ExportModelSettingsSerialize class with modified settings.
+To use custom export settings, you can create and pass an instance of `ExportModelSettingsSerialize` class with modified settings.

 If no export settings are passed, then default export settings are used for exporting the GameObjects to the FBX file.